 ii.
 Depreciation

-Depreciation is recognised so as to expense the cost of assets (other than freehold land and properties under construction) less their residual values over their useful lives, using the Straight line method.
-The useful life of property, plant and equipment is considered based on life prescribed in Schedule II to the Companies Act, 2013 except for certain asset class of electric fittings and plant & machineries.
+Depreciation is recognised so as to expense the cost of assets (other than freehold land and Capital Work-in Progress) less their residual values over their useful lives, using the Straight-line method.
+The useful life of property, plant and equipment is considered based on life prescribed in Schedule II to the Companies Act, 2013 except for asset class of electric fittings and plant & machineries.
 For these assets, life is estimated based on technical assessment, taking into account the nature of asset, the estimated usage of the asset, the operating condition of the asset, anticipated technical changes and maintenance support.
 In case of major components identified, depreciation is provided based on the useful life of each such component based on technical assessment, if materially different from that of the main asset.

 The estimated useful lives of the assets are as follows: